carolineschnapp/learnings/README.md

 You can drag and drop a path from Finder to Terminal, so if you're a lazy or awkward typist you know what you have to do.

+### STAGE TWO After you've committed something to your `my-branch` branch, but before you publish that branch to your remote `origin/my-branch`.

+**You want to change or nuke your last commit**

+You just made a commit and you realize you made a mistake, either in what you changed, or how you named that commit.

+**Solution**

+From the branch you commited to, do the following if you want to amend what you had commited:

+`git reset --soft HEAD^` # This will undo the last commit but what was commited is back on stage so that you can edit all that, and commit again.
+Worth noting, the last commit is deleted from the Github history, so your honor is saved.
+After this, you will need to fix your stuff and commit your changs again.

+What you had done was complete shit and does not need to be revisited.
+If you want to completely blow away the last commit and start fresh, use `--hard` instead of `--soft`:

+`git reset --hard HEAD^` # This will undo the last commit and then do a git clean.
+There'll be no untracked files, and nothing on stage at the end of this.

+The `^` means the last commit.
+If you want to blow away the last 2 commits, you'll use two of those:

+`git reset --hard HEAD^^` # Nuke the last TWO commits.

+If you want to blow up the last 3 commits:

+`git reset --hard HEAD^^^` # Nuke the last THREE commits.